nadialefebvre/monty-hall-solution/README.md

    ```
    scalac MontyHallSimulation.scala
-   scala MontyHallSimulation [numTrials]
+   scala MontyHallSimulation
    ```

-   Replace `[numTrials]` with the number of trials you want to simulate (optional).
-If no argument is provided, the simulation runs with a default of 100 trials.
+   The simulation runs with a default of 100 trials.